jxlyn/oss-repo-template/labs/lab-01/report.md

 <img width="1243" alt="Screen Shot 2022-05-28 at 5 06 13 PM" src="https://user-images.githubusercontent.com/75590646/170842837-374bf61b-54fc-489a-ae27-33eb6c632d80.png">

 # Reflection:
 An open-source project that interests me is YACS.N.
+For this lab report, I looked back at the stuff I did in YACS.N team.
 I was in RCOS class last semester, I joined YACS.N team and had an opportunity to coorporate with other students to develop new pathway features.
-The YACS.N is similar to Quacs, but it's developed by students and it would be updated if students come up with new idea about how to improving the website.
-The experience in YACS.N team
+The YACS.N is similar to Quacs, it can be updated if students come up with new idea about how to improving the website.
+The experience with YACS.N team is wonderful.
+I had learned new languages - Vue and json through the time I worked with other team members in pathway group.